← Back to Blog

 Sample P&L: 200-seat client at the Active Program tier

-Concrete numbers, mid-market client, single-tenant HailBytes SAT instance running in the MSSP’s AWS account.
+Concrete numbers, mid-market client, single-shape HailBytes SAT instance running in the MSSP’s AWS or Azure account (procurement-grade m6i.large / Standard_D2s_v5, 2 vCPU).
 Annualized.
+Pricing per COST_SHAPES.md in the Terraform modules repo.

 Line ItemAnnual ($)